 In consideration for serving on our Board, each Director that is "independent" within the meaning of "independence" set forth in National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") will be compensated as indicated in the table below.
-Directors who are not "independent" by virtue of being an employee and/or executive officer of our Company or otherwise are not entitled to receive any remuneration for their services in acting as Directors.
+Directors who are not "independent" by virtue of being an employee and/or executive officer of our Company or otherwise are not entitle to receive any remuneration for their services in acting as Directors.

-Type of Fee Amount (C\$) Director Annual Retainer Chair \$60,000/year Board Member \$40,000/year Committee Retainer Audit Committee Chair \$15,000/year Audit Committee Member \$7,500/year Compensation and Nominating Committee Chair \$12,000/year Compensation and Nominating Committee Member \$6,000/year Corporate Governance Committee Chair \$12,000/year Corporate Governance Committee Member \$6,000/year Meeting Fees Board/Committee Meeting Nil
+Type of Fee Amount (\$C) Director Annual Retainer Chair \$60,000/year Board Member \$40,000/year Committee Retainer Audit Committee Chair \$15,000/year Audit Committee Member \$7,500/year Compensation and Nominating Committee Chair \$12,000/year Compensation and Nominating Committee Member \$6,000/year Corporate Governance Committee Chair \$12,000/year Corporate Governance Committee Member \$6,000/year Meeting Fees Board/Committee Meeting Nil

-The following table provides a summary of the cash compensation paid, accrued or otherwise expensed by ARR with respect to 2022 for each of the Directors:
+The following table provides a summary of the cash compensation paid, accrued or otherwise expensed by ARR with respect to 2023 for each of the Directors:

-Name Salary, Consulting Fee, Retainer or Commission (1) Bonus Committee or Meeting Fee (C\$) Value of Perquisites All other compensation Total
+Name Salary, Consulting Fee, Retainer or Commission (\$C) (1) Bonus (\$C) Committee or Meeting Fee (\$C) Value of Perquisites (\$C) All Other Compensation (\$C) Total (\$C)

-(C\$) (C\$) (C\$) (C\$) (C\$)

-David Bronicheski (2)(3) - = 30,000 = = 30,000
+David Bronicheski (2)

-Karen Clarke - Whistler (3) 40,000 = 38,000 = = 78,000
+Earl Ludlow (2)

-Anna El-Erian (2) 40,000 - 10,000 - - 50,000
+Anna El-Erian (2) 50,000 50,000

+Karen Clarke-Whistler 58,000 58,000

-André Gaumond 40,000 - 6,000 - - 46,000
+Andre Gaumond 46,000 46,000

-Earl Ludlow (2) (3) = = 20,000 - = 20,000

-(1) Represents annual Director retainer fees

-(2) Board member elected to receive some or a all or their annual retainer in sahre based units see table XYZ for additional information.
+- (1) Represents annual Director retainer fees - (2) Board member elected to receive some or a all or their annual retainer in share based units .